 Not even hoards of tourists can ruin these photos, and with fewer people traveling, it might not be so bad…

-Made up of five small coastal villages, the dramatic scenery and a chilled out vibe are unlike anywhere else on earth, and the food and wine certainly isn’t too shabby either.
+Made up of five small coastal villages, the Hollywood level dramatic scenery and laid back vibes are unlike anywhere else on earth, and the food and wine certainly isn’t too shabby either.

-People flock from all over the world just to see the famously colourful houses, but it’s the stunning sunsets, rustic old world charm and captivating people which will bring you back, over and over again.
-It can be awfully crowded at peak times during normal times, but it is absolutely a place worth visiting.
+People flock from all over the world just to see the famously colorful houses, but it’s the stunning sunsets, rustic old world charm and captivating people which will bring you back, over and over again.
+It can be awfully crowded at peak times during normal times, but it is absolutely a place worth visiting, particularly in shoulder season.

 Best Airports: The easiest international airport access to the Cinque Terre is via Pisa, Genoa or Florence.
 Pisa International Airport is extremely convenient, with excellent onward train and bus access to the the Cinque Terre which any novice can manage.

 Take The Train: Pisa is the nearest main airport and from there you can take a short bus journey to Pisa Centrale train station.
 It’s incredibly easy.
 The PisaMover (bus) runs frequently everyday between 6am-midnight and costs €2.70 one way for the short five minute ride.